 - a) First Class with Distinction (FCD): PM ≥ 75% (In First Attempt)

-- b) First Class (FC): $60\% \le PM < 75\%$
+- b) First Class (FC): 60% ≤ PM < 75%

 - c) Second Class (SC): 50% ≤ PM < 60%

-- d) Pass Class (P): 40% ≤ PM < 50%

-23UGLH 8.4 Grade Cards, Certificates and Transcripts:
+23PGMD 8.4 Grade Cards, Certificates and Transcripts:

 - 1) Grade Cards: After the completion of each semester, a Grade Card shall be issued to all the registered students of that semester, indicating the Course Code, Title, Number of Credits, Letter Grade awarded and Credits earned, for all the Courses as specified in the scheme of teaching and evaluation.
-This may have Fail Re appear (F-RA) or Fail Re Registration (F-RR) grades awarded to the student. - 2) Grade Certificate: On successful completion of all courses/earning credits, specified in a semester, the grade certificate is issued indicating the course details along with SGPA of that semester and also CGPA earned till that semester. - 3) Transcripts: Transcript is the consolidated statement of the academic performance of a student for all the semesters since joining the programme and is generally given to a student on completion of the programme.
+This may have Fail Re appear (F-RA) or Fail Re Registration (F-RR) grades awarded to the student. - 2) Grade Certificate: On successful completion of all courses/earning credits, specified in a semester, the grade certificate is issued indicating the course details along with SGPA of that semester and also CGPA earned till that semester.

-- a) For those students who have taken multiple attempts to clear a course, the transcript given on successful completion of the programme will only contain earned pass grade (O to P and AU); the courses cleared subsequently will however be shown in the respective semester with Month and Year in which the student has finally cleared the course.
+- 3) Transcripts: Transcript is the consolidated statement of the academic performance of a student for all the semesters since joining the programme and is generally given to a student on completion of the programme. - a) For those students who have taken multiple attempts to clear a course, the transcript given on successful completion of the programme will only contain earned pass grade (O to P and AU); the courses cleared subsequently will however be shown in the respective semester with Month and Year in which the student has finally cleared the course.
 The transcript will show only the overall CGPA based on all the courses taken by the student.
 Credits earned beyond the requirement for the award of the degree shall be shown as additional courses separately, indicating the grade earned by the student.
 Additional copies of the transcript can be obtained if needed, on request submitted along with payment of applicable fee. - b) Students who have earned prescribed number of credits at the end of each semester/year of the programme and wants to discontinue the programme may obtain an interim Transcript at the end of that semester / year, on request and upon payment of the applicable fee.
 The interim Transcript will also include the failed courses, which have not been cleared at the time of issue.

-23UGLH 9.0 ELIGIBILITY FOR THE AWARD OF DEGREE, PRIZES, MEDALS AND RANKS
+23PGMD 9.0 ELIGIBILITY FOR THE AWARD OF DEGREE, PRIZES, MEDALS AND RANKS

-Minimum Credit Requirement:
+23PGMD 9.1 Minimum Credit Requirement:

-- A student shall obtain a total of at least 123 credits as specified by the University along with satisfying the passing standards as per 23UGLH 8.2 to be eligible for the award of LL.B. degree. - 2) A student shall obtain a total of at least 208 credits as specified by the University along with satisfying the passing standards as per 23UGLH 8.2 to be eligible for the award of B.A.,LL.B.
-(Hons) / B.B.A.,LL.B.
-(Hons) / degrees. - 3) If a student falls short of the minimum credit requirement of the programme by maximum 2 credits then a maximum of 2 credits acquired through Accelerated Credit Courses shall be considered in lieu of the deficit credits for award of the Degree. - 4) If a student falls short of the minimum credit requirement of the programme by maximum 2 credits, then a maximum of 2 credits acquired through Accelerated Credit Courses shall be considered in lieu of the deficit credits for award of the Degree. - 5) Formalised credits of an Audit course may be considered for credit in case of requirement.
+- A student shall obtain a total of at least 86 credits as specified by the University along with satisfying the passing standards as per 23PGMD 8.2 to be eligible for the award of M.Sc.-Psychology (Clinical), M.Sc.-Psychology-Human Resource Development and Management and M.Sc.-Psychology (Counselling) degrees. - 2) If a student falls short of the minimum credit requirement of the programme by maximum 2 credits, then a maximum of 2 credits acquired through Accelerated Credit Courses shall be considered in lieu of the deficit credits for award of the Degree. - Formalised credits of an Audit course may be considered for credit in case of requirement.